-A JOURNEY WITH COLOUR – A Summarized History of Black Opal
+A Journey With Colour – A Summarised History Of Black Opal

 Black opals, and their value, have been known for centuries.
 Shakespeare himself gave them their moniker, “The Mother of All Gemstones''.
 While places such as Mintabie in South Australia have had brief findings of black opal, Lightning Ridge is famous for the hundreds of millions of dollars worth of black opals that have been found there.
 Lightning Ridge has a population of just over 2,000; this means that the worldwide supply of this precious gemstone is located from a single place.
 These gems are made even rarer by their elusiveness, even to mining experts; black opal has no veins in the stone, giving no clue the cost or severity of colour.